qeesung/gitaly/STYLE.md

 ### Limiting Goroutines

 When spawning goroutines, you should always be aware of how many goroutines you will be creating.
 While cheap, goroutines are not free.
-If it is not known how many goroutines are needed to complete a request, that is a red flag.
-It is possible that the RPC can end up generating many goroutines for every client request and enable a denial of service attack.
+Consult the following questions if you need help deciding if goroutines are being improperly used:

+1. How many goroutines will it take the task/RPC to complete?
+   - Fixed number - 👍 Good
+   - Variable number - 👇 See next question...
+1. Does the goroutine count scale with a configuration value (e.g. storage locations or concurrency limit)?
+   - Yes - 👍 Good
+   - No - 🚩 this is a red flag!
+An RPC where the goroutines do not scale predictably will open up the service to denial of service attacks.

 [`dontpanic.GoForever`]: https://pkg.go.dev/gitlab.com/gitlab-org/gitaly/internal/dontpanic?tab=doc#GoForever
 [`dontpanic.Go`]: https://pkg.go.dev/gitlab.com/gitlab-org/gitaly/internal/dontpanic?tab=doc#Go